Colorado River Compact: Shortages

 A Drought Contingency Plan signed by seven Western states in 2019 used voluntary cutbacks to forestall federal reductions in use of the Colorado River amid a 19-year drought.
-In May 2023, the states agreed to further reduce allocations temporarily.
+In May 2023, the states agreed to reduce allocations further temporarily.
 In June 2023, U. S. Bureau of Reclamation began preparing an Environmental Impact Statement for further modifications of dam operations at Hoover and Glen Canyon to respond to deepening drought conditions.

 The Bureau of Reclamation must decide how to manage the system after 2026, when the current operating guidelines expire.
 In March 2024, Reclamation received five proposals for post-2026 guidelines.
-By December 2024, Reclamation will publish its draft for the post-2026 guidelines and request comments from the public.
+By December 2024, Reclamation will publish its draft of the post-2026 guidelines and request public comments.
 Around December 2025, Reclamation may publish its final version of the post-2026 guidelines.
 On January 1, 2027, the Interim Guidelines and Drought Contingency Plan, which have jointly managed the Colorado River since 2007, will no longer be in effect.
 The post-2026 operating guidelines will then determine how Reclamation manages the river.